telerik/reporting-docs/report-items/checkbox.md

 If your data fields return two or three distinctive values, which are not `true` or `false`, you can change the `TrueValue`, `FalseValue`, or `IndeterminateValue` properties to match your field values directly.

->info The `TrueValue` and `FalseValue` should be always set.
+The `TrueValue` and `FalseValue` should be always set.
 If not, the `Checked` and `Unchecked` states become indetermined and you cannot show the corresponding images and check states.
+Generally, the `TrueValue` and `FalseValue` should be different.
+In the unexpected scenario where the two evaluate to the same value, the `FalseValue` will be prioritized, and the `Checked` state would become impossible to achieve.

 >info If the checkbox `Value` may take more than three values, all values that are different from the `TrueValue` and `FalseValue` will be evaluated to the `IndeterminateValue`.

 ## Example